 They started doing research on it right away and there’s a lot of documentation of the ways in which it’s beneficial both for physical issues that are going on but also mental health and emotional issues, whether it’s anxiety or depression or it’s high blood pressure or chronic pain.Anne

 The practice of cultivating mindfulness had such an impact on Anne that she completed teacher training at the UMass Center for Mindfulness.
 Until COVID-19 came along, she had been teaching MBSR and restorative yoga to people in the community at the MaineHealth Learning Resource Center.
-For the time being, she is leading an online weekly mindfulness meditation group offered by Thomas Memorial Library in Cape Elizabeth, Maine.
-She calls it Cultivating Mindfulness in Turbulent Times.
+Then she started leading an online weekly mindfulness meditation group offered by Thomas Memorial Library in Cape Elizabeth, Maine.
+She called it Cultivating Mindfulness in Turbulent Times.

 Because of COVID and other things that are happening in this country and around the world right now, we are all experiencing what one of Anne’s teachers calls “an attack on the human race.”
 Anne thought about how we are all affected and in different ways and realized that it was an opportune time to help people cope with an overload of stress by teaching them how to do mindful meditation.